NaruseMioShirakana/DragonianVoice/README_en.md

 # User Agreement：
 On the basis of the open source agreement please also comply with the following rules.

-- Please indicate the project repository when using this project.
+- Please indicate the project repository or author's bilibili space address：https://space.bilibili.com/108592413 when using this project.
 The project cannot be compiled at the moment (due to the use of UI libraries that are not open source)

-- You can also indicate author's bilibili space address：https://space.bilibili.com/108592413

 ## By using this program you are agreeing to the following：
-- 1. You are willing to bear all the consequences caused by the use of the program.
+- 1、You are willing to bear all the consequences caused by the use of the program.
-- 2、You promise that you will not sell the program, and that you will bear all the consequences caused by the sale.
+- 2、You promise that you will not sell the program, and that you will bear all the consequences.
-- 3、You will not use it to Illegal activities, and if you use it to Illegal activities, you will bear all the consequences caused by Illegal activities.
+- 3、You promise you will not use it to Illegal activities, and if you use it to Illegal activities, you will bear all the consequences.
 - 4、Do not use it for any commercial game, low quality game and Galgame production, Excellent game production and Mod production are allowed.
 - 5、Do not produce electronic junk (such as AIGalgame, AI game production, etc.)
 ---